8 recommended commemorative stamps that give you a sense of Okayama's history

 Ipponmatsu Observation Garden boasts one of the best views along the Okayama Blue Line.
 The beauty of the Seto Inland Sea islands seen from here is spectacular!
 It is a recommended spot that both adults and children can enjoy, including one of the largest authentic "mini railway parks" in the country, restaurants, and a JA direct sales store.
 (Pets are only allowed in areas other than the mini railway park, restaurants, and JA shops)

-8 recommended commemorative stamps that give a sense of Okayama's history
+8 recommended commemorative stamps that give you a sense of Okayama's history

-The commemorative stamp for Bitchu Matsuyama Castle, the highest standing mountain castle in Japan, is extremely detailed and of photo-quality.
-It captures the characteristics of the mountain castle and the stone walls well.
-After a 20-minute walk up Mount Gagyu, you can get this special stamp inside the castle tower.
+The commemorative stamp for Bitchu Matsuyama Castle, the highest existing mountain castle in Japan, is incredibly detailed and photographic quality.
+It accurately depicts the characteristics of the mountain castle and Ishigaki.
+After a 20-minute walk up Mt.
+Gagyu, you can get this special stamp inside the castle tower.

 Phone: 086-622-1487